Dairy cows’ beautiful, long-lashed sons are veal calves

-On the way to one of Seattle Farmed Animal Save‘s monthly demostrations last year, I started driving by row after row of plastic huts by the side of the road.
-I suspected they were veal crates but, despite having gone vegan largely because of the horrors of the dairy industry (dairy pizza was the last thing I gave up), I didn’t want to believe I was driving right by so many isolated, suffering calves.
+As I approached one of Seattle Farmed Animal Save‘s monthly demostrations last year, I noticed miles of plastic huts by the side of the road.
+I suspected they were veal crates but, despite having gone vegan largely because of the horrors of the dairy industry, I didn’t want to believe I was driving right by so many thousands of isolated, suffering calves.

 Their sons become veal.

-If you eat cheese, you are directly funding the veal industry.
+If you eat dairy cheese or ice cream, you are directly funding the veal industry.

-I wish everyone could see what I saw that day, make the connection and make a change that would greatly reduce the suffering humans cause in this world.
+I wish non-vegans could see what I saw that day along the road, make the connection between dairy and the immense suffering of these sweet motherless babies — and make a change that would greatly reduce the torture of innocents in this world.